bennage/Raven-Studio-Sample-Plugin/docs/Chapter01.rst

 .. note::

-  If you want to create an Explorer Item, instead of a Task, use the attribute Raven.Studio.Plugins.Database.ExportDatabaseExplorerItem instead of ExportTask.
+  If you want to create an Explorer Item, instead of a Task, use the attribute ``Raven.Studio.Plugins.Database.ExportDatabaseExplorerItem`` instead of ``ExportTask``.

 The class marked with the export attribute is the core of your plugin.
 It defines the behavior.
 Still, has does the user interact with this class.
 We need to have some XAML associated with it that defines the actual screen that the user sees and interacts with.